iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.albertahealthservices.contacttracing___1.2.0/report.md

 > Unable to activate.
 Installs okay but when asking for cell phone number it always says the server is down for the last month.<br> :date: __2020-07-06 23:48:44__

 > I want to keep this app but it's draining my battery.
 It seemed okay the first few weeks of using it but recently it's been overheating my phone.
 I checked my battery usage and it says this app is using 44% of my battery.
 Doesn't seem feasible to keep running it if I'm going to have to keep my phone on a charger most of the day.<br> :date: __2020-07-06 03:09:24__

-> dont like it didnt do anything to help me wast of time<br> :date: __2020-07-04 07:06:04__

-> I had this a few days after release and didn't feel the usefulness.
-But it kept draining my battery.
-39% use compared to all other apps.
-My battery kept heating up.
-Uninstalled.<br> :date: __2020-06-25 01:11:32__

-> Wanted to help prevent the spread of covid.
-This app is garbage.
-Used 76% of my phone battery in 12 hours.
-Uninstalled.
-Now we are all gonna get covid.<br> :date: __2020-06-23 04:27:55__

-> This app is 100% not anonymous, it starts out by asking for your phone number, which allows the government to get your name and then track you.
-If you care at all about your privacy do not install this app.
-There is no need to provide your phone number for what they have proposed the goal of this app to be.
-They could have notified you within the app.<br> :date: __2020-06-22 11:53:21__